Ana Brnabić: Education and business career

-Brnabić was raised in Belgrade, Serbia, where she attended the prestigious Belgrade Fifth Gymnasium.
+Brnabić was raised in Belgrade, Serbia, where she attended the Belgrade Fifth Gymnasium.
 In addition to her Serbian education, Brnabić holds a Bachelor of Business Administration (BBA) diploma of Northwood University, Michigan, USA, and an MBA of the University of Hull, England, UK, and worked for over a decade with international organizations, foreign investors, local self-government units, and the public sector in Serbia.

 Prior to Brnabić's appointment to the Government of Serbia, she was director of Continental Wind Serbia, where she worked on the implementation of the investment of €300 million into a windpark in Kovin.
 She was a member of the managing board of the non-profit foundation Peksim.

 She has been engaged in different US consulting companies that implemented USAID-financed projects in Serbia.
 She was deputy manager of the Serbia Competitiveness Project, the expert on the Local Self-government Reform Program in Serbia and the senior coordinator of the Program of Economic Development of Municipalities.
 She was active in the foundation of the National Alliance for Local Economic Development (NALED) in 2006.
 During that engagement, she participated in the introduction of the concept of local economic development in Serbia and building of potentials of municipalities to improve the business environment at the local level with active promotion of investments.
 She became a member, and thereafter the president, of the managing board of NALED.

 Politics

-In August 2016, she was appointed as the Minister of Public Administration and Local Self-Government.
+In August 2016, she was appointed the Minister of Public Administration and Local Self-Government.
 In addition, she is the president of the Council for Innovative Entrepreneurship and Information Technologies of the Government of Serbia, as well as of the Republic Council for National Minorities and the vice president of the Republic Council for Public Administration Reform.